-Best USB to HDMI adapters 2020
+Best USB to HDMI cables 2023: Sync up your gadgets with these top adapters and connectors

 If you're after a USB-C to HDMI cable, Uni's 6ft cord is an excellent pick to consider.

-You'll no longer need to cast from your devices to a TV or monitor, with this direct line capable of delivering up to 4k resolution at 60Hz and 2k resolution at 165Hz.
+You'll no longer need to cast from your devices to a TV or monitor, with this direct line capable of delivering up to 4k resolution at 30Hz and 2k resolution at 165Hz.

 Since the design is also made from braided nylon, it should remain durable and free from fraying.